kmayerb/hla3/README.md

 A simple weight of evidence predictor of host-HLA alleles based on bulk TCR beta-chain repertoires.

+### Notes

+This method was used in:

+Mayer-Blackwell K, Schattgen S, Cohen-Lavi L, Crawford JC, Souquette A, Gaevert JA, Hertz T, Thomas PG, Bradley PH, Fiore-Gartland A. TCR meta-clonotypes for biomarker discovery with tcrdist3: quantification of public, HLA-restricted TCR biomarkers of SARS-CoV-2 infection. bioRxiv (2020, https://doi.org/10.1101/2020.12.24.424260).

 ### Steps

 Two steps are involved: